 The School Improvement Grant (SIG) Section 1003 (g) Amended Final Requirements and Guidance published in the Federal Register in January 2010, states that school improvement funds are to be focused on persistently lowest-achieving schools.
 Further guidance was provided on November 1, 2010.
-As identified by the Local Education Agency (LEA) as a school(s) served in Tier I or Tier II, the LEA must implement one of the four school intervention models: Turnaround Model, Restart Model, School Closure, or Transformation Model.
+As identified by the Local Education Agency (LEA) as a Priority school, the LEA must implement one of the four school intervention models: Turnaround Model, Restart Model, School Closure, or Transformation Model.